FREE Case Evaluation

 Maryland Hit and Run Lawyer

 If you are involved in a motor vehicle accident in Maryland, leaving the scene of the accident is against the law.
 Even if you are not the one who caused the accident and there is no bodily injury, you are still required to remain at the scene and exchange information.
 Without doing this, leaving the scene of the accident can result in a hit and run charge, the consequences of which will only exacerbate any legal penalties which may occur as a result of the initial accident.
-If you are charged with hit and run, contact an experienced lawyer to build a strong defense for the best possible outcome to your case.
+If you are charged with fleeing the scene of an accident, contact an experienced Maryland hit and run lawyer to build a strong defense for the best possible outcome to your case.

 Maryland Hit and Run Accidents